rubenprietodiaz/gmxQtools/README.md

       -C CLUSTER
                     Choose your cluster over the list.
                     You can add more by modifying the code.

-      -n OPTION
-                    Choose between prepare the system for:
-                    -n 1 for FEP
-                    -n 2 for FEP and/or MD

       -d DIR
                     Directory for input md files (default: